Yes, there is life at Cornell beyond the classroom, library, or lab … and you'll find it thriving in the university's diverse student centers!

 - fitness centers

-- residential service centers, where you can pick up your mail and packages, address any key needs and concerns, ask questions, and get information
+- student service centers, where you can pick up your mail and packages, address any key needs and concerns, ask questions, and get information

 - weekly social and educational events and programs; visit events.cornell.edu for a list of events